-In future Reports (Annual Reports and/or five-year Basin Analysis Report updates), the County will consider the BMPs that DWR posts on its web site.
+The County has incorporated some elements of the draft BMPs and will consider the final BMPs that DWR posts on its website in upcomingIn future Reports (Annual Reports and/or five-year Basin Analysis Report updates).), the County will consider the BMPs that DWR posts on its web site.
 The GSP regulations (Article 3) include certain technical and reporting standards not expressly directed for a Basin Analysis Report (Article 7 cross references Section 352.4 and 354.34(c)).
-Specifically, the five-year update of the Basin Analysis Report (or GSP) is to address data gaps (see discussion in Chapter 8).
-This Basin Analysis Report has included protocols and data/reporting standards where previously developed and readily available for incorporation in this Report.
-The five-year Basin Analysis Report update will include additional BMPs which are in use but not yet formally documented.
+Specifically, the five year update of the Basin Analysis Report (or GSP) is to address data gaps (see discussion in Chapter 8).
+This Basin Analysis Report has included monitoring protocols and data/reporting standards where previously developed and readily available for incorporation in this Report.
+The five-year Basin Analysis Report update will also include additional BMPs which are in use but not yet formally documented.